waldronmatt/groundwork/packages/lit-override/README.md

 CSS variables work well and they can pierce the shadow dom.
 The downsides involve needing to carefully plan out every css property and migrate all of them to use variables, but this seemed unsustainable.
 Additionally, css variables are best suited for propagating design decisions down from a global root rather than encoding them as overrides.

-Then I discovered `adoptedStyleSheets` which allows for applying stylesheets to the shadow DOM.
-This was the solution I was looking for.
+The `adoptedStyleSheets` property allows for applying stylesheets to the shadow DOM.
 I could override styles without any of the disadvantages of `::part`.
 Browsers optimze this by parsing the stylesheet once and store as a single instance that can be used across multiple elements.
 This is significantly more performant than injecting style tags.

 While significantly better than other options, `adoptedStyleSheets` came with a few minor disadvantages.
 First, not all browsers supported it, so polyfilling it required a less-performant style tag injection method.
-In recent years, this is less of an issue now that all major browsers support it.
-This utility no longer supports polyfilling this behavior for older browsers.
+In recent years, however, this is less of an issue now that all major browsers support it.

 Secondly, if you want to preserve the original styles, you might need to use `!important` to override css properties shared between the two stylesheets.
 This can be mitigated if you remove the original stylesheet entirely.
-The tools here are built with this option in mind.
+The tools here are built with the option to clear out any existing stylesheets.

+A second option involves using a context provider component to inject custom styles and markup into a context consumer component which this package also has available to use.
+Context solves many of the complexities covered below with race conditions.

 ## Race Conditions

 In order for overriding to work, the parent component needs a reliable way to know when `connectedCallback` has fired for child components.
 This has been a pressing topic in the web component community as seen in [this thread](https://github.com/WICG/webcomponents/issues/619).
-Luckily there is an easy workaround.

-In the child component's `connectedCallback`, emit an event so the parent component can listen and act on it.
+In the child component's `connectedCallback`, we can work around this limitation by eitting an event so the parent component can listen and act on it.
 This helps prevent race conditions where the parent's `connectedCallback` fires before children `connectedCallback`.

 This beahvior follows Lit's recommendations to pass information up the tree to the parent component.
 Instead of passing information in response to user interaction, this would be when a child component's `connectedCallback` fires.
+However, this approach is also an anti-pattern, as the Lit team recommends to not emit events on lifecycle events.

 To avoid too much noise from `connectedCallback` events being emitted, this feature is disabled by default which can be useful in situations where you have default styling and don't intend to override.
 You must pass in `emitConnectedCallback` prop as `true` to enable overriding.
-You can also use the `onConnectedCallback` callback function if performance is a concern with emitting an event on `connectedCallback`.
+You can alternatively use the `onConnectedCallback` callback function if performance is a concern with emitting an event on `connectedCallback`.

 For situations where components are lazy-loaded, the solution above won't be enough.
 In `injectStyles` and `injectTemplate`, we use `whenDefined` to inject custom styles and markup only when elements become registered.
 This also helps with error handling.

 In situations where we slot in a component with custom styles and markup from the light DOM using the `template` element, the native `slotchange` event will guarantee us access to the child component being slotted in.
 We can avoid race conditions and also do away with the `emitConnectedCallback` event in this situation.

-## Limitations

-This project assumes you are overriding styles and markup on initial load via `connectedCallback` and/or `slotchange`.
-Additional work would need to be done to support overriding if state changes (for example, if you decide to inject styles and markup at a later point in the component's/app's lifecycle or after an action).

 ## Caution

-Before using these utilities for your own use, please note that they are experimental.
+Please note that this library is experimental.
 For production sites, please use at your own risk.

-Please also note that you should first try to align with teams on a design system that promotes component composability to avoid overriding in the first place.

 ## Future Work